 Company of Heroes 2

 Transporting the brilliantly refined RTS gameplay of the first game to the Eastern Front, Company of Heroes 2 is all about tactical ingenuity and making the best use of your tanks.
-Cover, line-of-sight and suppression are the keys to success in Company of Heroes 2, meaning you’ll have to direct your resources using genuine battlefield tactics if you want to repel the Axis threat.
+Cover, line-of-sight and suppression are the keys to success in Company of Heroes 2, meaning you will have to direct your resources using genuine battlefield tactics if you want to repel the Axis threat.

 Packing a devastating punch and able to turn the tide of any battle, the tanks of Company of Heroes 2 are a joy to send guns blazing towards enemy infantry units and watch as the casualties mount up.
 Like all good tank games, Company of Heroes 2 acknowledges the vulnerabilities of a tank, punishing players who send their armoured units into the fray without due caution.